thomaskrause/task-picker/README.md

 This is a desktop application using the <https://www.egui.rs/> GUI framework.

-**This application is currently in development and you should expect breaking changes during updates.**
+**Task Picker is currently in development and you should expect breaking changes during updates.**

 ## Sources for tasks